Skip to main content

 What is the difference between inland transit insurance and ocean cargo insurance?

-An inland transit insurance policy covers domestic warehouse to warehouse shipments, while ocean cargo insurance covers international shipments on a warehouse to warehouse basis, including the conveyance of the shipments between the two warehouses.
+An inland transit insurance policy covers domestic warehouse-to-warehouse shipments, while ocean cargo insurance covers international shipments on a warehouse-to-warehouse basis, including the conveyance of the freight between the two warehouses.

 I invested money in improving my boat/aircraft.
 Can I increase the insured limit/value based on the improvements?

 Yes, you can.
 Just provide us with the records and the receipts for the improvement (these need to be accepted by the insurer).
-In some cases, a survey might be needed.
+In some cases, a survey might be required.

 Can I let someone borrow my boat/aircraft?